How to create engaging e-learning courses & digital learning material

 Quiz questions, where the user selects one or multiple answers, can be used in a variety of different ways in your resource.
 You could test the level of your learner’s knowledge as a short quiz when they start the resource.
 Or, ask the learner a question as you are presenting a concept, in the same way a teacher may ask a question during face to face teaching.
 You can also use them to test learning.
 These questions can be built into a quiz with a score so the learner can keep track of they are doing.
 The feedback – the dialogue with the user – is really important.
 Help the users understand why their answers are correct or incorrect, and link to sections of your material for them to revisit if needed.
 You could even present some of the questions at the start of the resource, and repeat them at the end, to show the learners what they have learnt by completing your activities.

 Drag and drop exercises are useful for matching exercises, to label an image, diagram, or table.
 One example could be a workflow exercise.
 And they provide some variety for the learner, enabling you to create more engaging forms of e-learning content.

 Finally, you’ll need to think about what they can take away from your resource.
 They may find a downloadable/printable summary of the key learning points a useful reference.
 Or, something like a reference manual if you are developing a workflow or software training resource.
 They may also need a certificate to show that they have completed the training for CPD.

 Evaluate your content

 Finally, it’s always a good idea to get some constructive feedback on a draft of your learning resource or e-learning course – this can be invaluable in shaping the content of your material.
 This will help you improve any areas that are not clear or need emphasis, and to check that your activities and feedback are achieving their aims.

-Need some help to create your own content?
+Need some help to create your own engaging eLearning course content?